-Quality Child Care in a Homelike Setting in Pleasant Prairie
+Quality Child Care Programs in a Homelike Setting

 Our philosophy is that children learn from play.
 We’ve created an environment here at Extended Love where children can learn through exploration in a comfortable, home-like environment.
+Our programs are designed for children to enjoy and parents to feel comfortable.
 We also utilize tools like the “ProCare” communication tool.
 When your child joins one of our programs, you will be invited to join our ELCDC communication app for photos, journal entries, instant messaging, observations, goals, and assessments.
 It will give you a window into the classroom activities and the ability to really see the kids grow both cognitively and socially.

 Infants & 1 Year Olds